Normani: 2015–2020: Solo projects

-In April 2018, following Fifth Harmony's indefinite hiatus, it was announced that Normani had become the first ever artist to sign to Keep Cool/RCA Records, ahead of the release for her debut solo album.
+In April 2018, following Fifth Harmony's indefinite hiatus, it was announced that Normani had become the first ever artist to sign to Keep Cool/RCA Records, ahead of the release of her debut solo album.
 The following month, it was reported that Normani signed to a modeling contract with Wilhelmina.
 Over the next few months, Billboard announced that Normani was collaborating with Calvin Harris and Kehlani.
 In August 2018, Normani was featured alongside Kehlani on Jessie Reyez's remix to her song "Body Count", which was featured on Reyez's Grammy-nominated EP, Being Human in Public.
 She also appeared alongside Davido on Quavo's song "Swing", from his debut solo album Quavo Huncho (2018).
 That month, Normani signed on to a Puma campaign to endorse the brand's RS-0 shoes.

 On October 22, 2018, Normani and Calvin Harris released their EP, Normani x Calvin Harris, which features the songs "Checklist" with Wizkid and "Slow Down".
 The following day, she performed the two songs alongside a new song, "Waves" featuring 6lack, at the Tidal X Brooklyn concert.
 She then released "Waves" and premiered it on the music radio station Beats 1 on November 15, 2018.
 The accompanying music video for "Waves" later won the reintroduced MTV Video Music Award for Best R&B Video.
 In December 2018, It was announced "Love Lies" was the most streamed song ever from a female artist by South Africa audiences on Spotify.
 Normani was also named the Top Female Breakout Artist of 2018 by Spotify.
 In her interview with Beats 1, Normani said that her debut album would be released in the first quarter of 2019, and its title is a number.